COBSCCOMP251P/PDSA/README.md

 # Team lead will review and merge
 # Update main menu to include your game
 ```

-## Development Rules

-### ✅ DO:
-- Work only in your `games/[your-game]/` folder
-- Use your reserved API route prefix
-- Follow the file naming conventions
-- Write unit tests for your algorithms
-- Document your code with comments
-- Update your game's README.md

-### ❌ DON'T:
-- Modify `shared/` files without team discussion
-- Use other members' API routes
-- Commit to main branch directly
-- Change database schema without coordination

 ## Testing Your Setup